Introduction

 1. The importance of sustainable PCP

-According to De Simone et al. (2023), there is growing academic interest in the subject: a bibliometric analysis identified hundreds of studies addressing sustainable PCP, highlighting that the integration of environmental and logistical objectives increases complexity, but is decisive for the industrial transition (MDPI).
+According to De Simone et al. (2023), there is growing academic interest in the topic: a bibliometric analysis identified hundreds of studies addressing sustainable PCP, highlighting that the integration of environmental and logistical objectives increases complexity, but is decisive for the industrial transition (MDPI).

 2. Sustainability indicators and frameworks